twhjames/ip/README.md

-### helix.Helix Chatbot: Your Personal Task Manager
+### Helix Chatbot: Your Personal Task Manager

-helix.Helix is a simple, intuitive, and interactive chatbot designed to help you manage your tasks efficiently.
-Whether you're adding to-dos, setting deadlines, or planning events, helix.Helix is here to assist you every step of the way.
+Helix is a simple, intuitive, and interactive chatbot designed to help you manage your tasks efficiently.
+Whether you're adding to-dos, setting deadlines, or planning events, Helix is here to assist you every step of the way.

 ---

-## Features
+## **Features**

 1. **Task Management**:
-   - Add tasks to your helix.task list (To-Dos, Deadlines, Events).
+   - Add tasks to your list (To-Dos, Deadlines, Events).
    - Mark tasks as completed or unmark them.
    - Delete tasks when no longer needed.

-2. **Interactive Commands**:
+   - Find tasks by description.
+   - Update specific task details.
-   - View a list of all your tasks.
+   - List all tasks.
-   - Exit the chatbot with a friendly farewell message.

-More features pending.
+2. **Interactive Chatbot**:
+   - Manage your tasks through a **chat-style GUI**.
+   - Simple command-based task management.

 ---